avgalbo/COP-4520-Programming-Assignments/HW2/PT2/README.md

 Trial 10 Run recorded at 42ms
 ```

-On avg at ```33.7ms``` is a reasonable time for each guest on one thread and only allowing one guest to enter the labyrinth on each permit.
+On avg at ```33.7ms``` is a reasonable time for each guest on one thread and only allowing one guest to enter the showroom on each permit.
+Which is a more efficent algorithm than the BirthdayParty algorithm.
+This is because of the enqueue and dequeue operations that take O(1) runtimes.